giantswarm/handbook/content/docs/support-and-ops/support/support-FAQ.md

 - qualify the request by following the [Support Template](#support-template-qualifying-a-request)
 - try to perform basic debugging according to opsrecipes/FAQ entries (look at pods logs, check if nodes are Ready, ...)
-- the person drives communication with the customer.
+- drive communication with the customer.
 This will allow us to have a more diverse face to the customer and not always the same people solving problems even though they might have helped in the background.
-- the person pulls a support person from a specific team (e.g. Cabbage) in the incident channel to help in case they are not able to figure out what's broken/how to fix it
+- pull a support person from a specific team (e.g. Cabbage) in the incident channel to help in case they are not able to figure out what's broken/how to fix it
-- the person creates/updates FAQ entries as needed.
+- create/update FAQ entries as needed.
 Notice that, whereas an opsrecipe states _how_ to fix an issue, an FAQ entry includes useful information for debugging, focusing on the _why_ certain steps are taken
-- the person marks the support requests that are interesting/problematic so that we can talk about them on Thursday in the AE-SA meeting.
+- mark the support requests that are interesting/problematic so that we can talk about them on Thursday in the AE-SA meeting.
 We make sure we talk about past requests and learnings across all and make sure teams are aware of the priorities.
-- the person creates a GitHub issue for the request if it is not an issue but a question or a feature request.
+- create a GitHub issue for the request if it is not an issue but a question or a feature request.
 This will allow us to track the request and make sure it is not lost